 (1:32) “And John testified, saying, “I saw the Spirit descending from heaven in the form of a dove, and it remained on him.”

 Now, unless a flock of doves descended from heaven, the Spirit of God that Matthew saw is the Spirit that Mark and John saw, and they both are the holy Spirit which Luke saw.
-My friend, can you not see that only one dove descended upon Jesus, and that same dove was given different titles by the writers?
+The gospel writers just gave it different titles.

-Much can be learned about the Spirit from the application of various titles to it.
-For example, when Jesus’ disciples were saddened by the news that he would soon leave them, Jesus referred to the Spirit that he would send them as “the Comforter”.
+Much can be learned about the Spirit from the titles it is given.
+For example, when Jesus’ disciples were saddened by the news that he would soon leave them, Jesus referred to the Spirit as “the Comforter”.
 And when Paul spoke of our admission into the family of God, he referred to the Spirit as “the Spirit of adoption”.
-Jesus gives us an impression of the holy Spirit as “the Spirit of truth”, for, he said, “he will guide you into all truth.”
+Jesus gave an impression of the holy Spirit as “the Spirit of truth”, for, he said, “he will guide you into all truth.”
 And since Christ Jesus declared himself to be the truth (Jn.
 14:6), the Spirit of truth is obviously the Spirit of Christ.

 The other verse in which “Spirit of Christ” appears is in Paul’s letter to the saints at Rome.
-It is an arresting, sobering statement: “Now, if anyone have not the Spirit of Christ, he does not belong to him” (Rom.
+It is an arresting, sobering statement: “Now, if anyone does not have the Spirit of Christ, he does not belong to him” (Rom.
 8:9).
-Paul is declaring in no uncertain terms that until one receives the holy Ghost he is not a member of the family of God, for the Spirit of Christ, as we have seen, is the holy Ghost.
+Paul is declaring in no uncertain terms that until one receives the Spirit, he is not in the family of God, for the Spirit of Christ, as we have seen, is the holy Spirit.

 “When were the disciples born again?”
 Over the years, I have posed that simple question to a number of people, including Christian ministers, and I have yet to find anyone who had pondered it before I asked.
 Some seemed surprised that such a question would even be asked.
 A fairly typical response has been this one, from a man who had been in the ministry for some time: “I have never thought about it.”
-My sincere reply is, Why not?
-Why have so many, especially those in lofty religious positions, not considered the most important issue that exists?
+But why not?
+The issue of the new birth is the most important issue that exists!